 - Tuck a small bit of chocolate in the top of the cupcake to finish them off.
 I used little chocolate molds, but a sugar-free chocolate bar broken up into sections works just as well.

 You can freeze the cupcakes after baking and before you add any of the toppings.
 The recipe makes 12 -14 cupcakes, and you could save a few in the freezer if you’re the only one in your family eating low-carb or sugar-free.

 The marshmallow fluff will store in the refrigerator for five days.
 I wouldn’t store it beyond that time frame due to the egg whites.

 The chocolate ganache, on the other hand, will store in the fridge for up to two weeks.
-If you have any left over, you can heat it to pour over sugar-free ice cream or top some low carb donuts.
+If you have any leftovers, you can heat them to pour over sugar-free ice cream or top some low-carb donuts.

 They are best in the first two days.
 By best, I mean guest-worthy; after the third day, they are not as fresh.
 Even after the fifth day, I was still snacking on mine for breakfast.
 They go exceptionally well with a hot cup of fresh coffee.

 If you’re looking for more cupcake & muffin recipes we have you covered: